 When the verification of compliant installation has been completed, submit a formal request for Government final test to the [][Designated Fire Protection Engineer (DFPE)][Contracting Officer's Representative (COR)].
 Government final testing will not be scheduled until the DFPE has received copies of the request for Government final testing and Verification of Compliant Installation letter with all required reports.
-Government final testing will not be performed until after the connections to the installation-wide fire reporting system has been completed and tested to confirm communications are fully functional.
+Government final testing will not be performed until after the connections to the installation-wide fire reporting system[and the installation-wide mass notification system have] been completed and tested to confirm communications are fully functional.
 Submit request for test at least [15][] calendar days prior to the requested test date.